 • We prioritized our friendships with our time, our money, and our energy.

-When my late 20s- early 30s hit, the small, seemingly harmless side comments started to appear in casual conversations.
+When my late 20s- early 30s hit, the small, seemingly harmless side comments appeared in casual conversations -frequently.

 "Friends aren't as important when you are older."

 "It's time to focus on your partner and your family."